» About MU at Ft. Bragg

 For Methodist University at Night Students taking traditional evening classes:

-Current Methodist University at Night students may register for Methodist University Online courses by adding them to their Data Schedule in the Registrar's Office at the same time they register for traditional Methodist University at Night courses.
+Current Methodist University at Night students may register for Methodist University Online courses by adding them to their Data Schedule at the same time they register for traditional Methodist University at Night courses.

 For Methodist University at Night Students taking only online classes and Special Students:

 If you are an Methodist University at Night student not taking traditional classes or a Special Students, you must complete and submit an Methodist University Online Data Schedule.
 (You must have Adobe Acrobat Reader to view and print this document.
 Click here to download the free reader.)
-Return your completed document to Mr. Michael Molter, Assistant Dean for Distance Education, Methodist University, 5400 Ramsey St., Fayetteville, NC 28311.
-You may also FAX your document to Mr. Molter at (910) 630-7421.
-If you have any questions, contact him at (800) 488-7110 x 7646.
+Return your completed document to Dr. Tina Miller, Director of MU at Night and Extended Learning, Methodist University, 5400 Ramsey St., Fayetteville, NC 28311.
+You may also FAX your document to Dr. Miller at (910) 630-7519.
+If you have any questions, contact her at (800) 488-7110 x 7190.

 For Military Students: